r/astrophotography wiki

 For starters, you will obviously need some form of tracker.
 If you are interested in potentially upgrading to a telescope and shooting some awesome deep-sky images at higher focal lengths, (above 135mm) you will need something even beefier.
 These types of mounts, called GEM's or German Equatorial Mounts, are more expensive than a tracker but are a wise next-step if you think you would like to do more than just widefield.
 Widefield images can easily be done with these kinds of mounts as well, but give you the option to upgrade to a telescope in the future.

-If this is something you are interested in, check out this page
+If this is something you are interested in,

 For general widefield purposes though, these products will do the trick, and won't make your wallet cry as hard.
-For a more detailed recommendation list, check out the widefield section on the What Telescope? page
+For a more detailed recommendation list, check out the widefield section on the page

 Equipment to research